 Rahul is our sponsorship officer.
 He’s responsible for making sure people know about ASSA, and that the events we run can be as affordable as possible for student budgets.

 Global Surgery Chair

-Shebani is a fifth year medical student at the University of Auckland in New Zealand.
+Shebani is a final year medical student at the University of Auckland in New Zealand.
 She is passionate about global health, human rights and using health strategies to promote gains in vulnerable populations.
 In her role as the Global Surgery Chair, she hopes to empower other ASSA members to advocate for Global Surgery.